Linqto Review 2025: How It Works & Who Can Invest

 Unlike some online brokerages that offer CDs, money market accounts, and other investments, Linqto is laser-focused on its mission.
 It offers private investments in vetted companies and nothing more.

-Linqto does allow investors to link their account to Uphold, a digital wallet that supports cryptocurrency, commodities, equities and more.
-That makes it simple to transfer money and complete Linqto investments using a variety of assets.
+Linqto allows investors to link their accounts to Uphold, a digital wallet that supports cryptocurrency, commodities, equities, and more.

 The platform also has a rewards program in the form of Linqto Bucks.
 When a friend signs up with your referral, they will receive $250 in Linqto Bucks.
 Once they complete their first investment, you’ll get $750 in Linqto Bucks.